gcrocetti/SJU-AI-Tutor-1/tutor/graph/tests/brenda_test_conversation.md

 ### 3. **Subject-Specific Help** (Tests: Orchestrator → Teacher)
 ```
-I have a biology assignment due next week where I need to explain cellular respiration, but I'm completely lost.
-The textbook is confusing and I don't understand the difference between aerobic and anaerobic respiration.
-Can you break this down for me?
+I have a to submit a pre-assessment next week that requires me to spend 10 minutes writing about a painting.
+Can you help me out with that?
 ```
 *Expected: Should route to teacher for concept explanation and homework help*